bohdilong/html_and_css_projectc/README.md

 This project is an example of a home page of a movie theater.
 It is styled using Bootstrap4 components that include but are not limited to a navbar, jumbotron, a form, cards, and dropdown.

+## Portfolio

+This project is a portfolio about me.
+It contains items such a navbar and image containers.